syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

     @override
     Widget build(BuildContext context){
+     return MaterialApp(
+        home: Scaffold(
-        return SfDataGrid(
+            body: SfDataGrid(
               selectionMode: SelectionMode.none
+            )
+        )
       );
     }

 {% endhighlight %}
 {% endtabs %}

-Selection on a particular row can be disabled by handling the CurrentCellActivating event.
+Selection on a particular row can be disabled by handling the `onCurrentCellActivating` event.

 > You cannot select the header row of SfDataGrid.